 Also, when performing user tests, you don’t need to stop at your own website.
 You can use user testing for competitor research.
 There are no domain limitations so you can conduct reviews of competitors’ sites too.

-On any user test, you want to review at least 3-5 users to get useful results.
+On any user test, you want to review at least 3-5 people to get useful results.
 Any less than that and it’s harder to identify patterns and changes that will have a large impact.
 If you have the budget and time, more data (more tests) can be helpful.

 UserTesting.com and TryMyUI are robust tools that allow you to structure a user test for their users to perform.
 UserTesting.com is pricey so you’ll want to make sure you have a large marketing budget and time dedicated to review tests and implement changes.
 TryMyUI is a nice alternative to get started with a smaller budget.
 The videos you receive back from these tools are about 15 minutes long.
 You also receive short text responses.